MoazTawfik19/MoazTawfik19/README.md

-- 👋 Hi, I am MoazTawfik -
+- 👋 Hi, I am MoazTawfik fresg graduate from Faculty of Engineering  Mansoura Universty (Communication and Computer Engineering)
-- 👀 I’m interested in Ai and Data Science
+-  I’m interested in Ai and Data Science
-- 🌱 I’m currently learning to start my career as a Data Scientisi
+- 🌱 I’m currently learning machine learning with python
-- 💞️ I’m looking to collaborate on projects for marketing and health care projects
-- 📫 You can reach me through Linkedin(www.linkedin.com/in/moaz-tawfik-26733324b)
+- 📫 You can reach me through moaztawfik95@gmial.com
-- 😄 Pronouns: ...
+- 😄 Always learn New Things.
-- ⚡ Fun fact: ...

 <!---
 MoazTawfik19/MoazTawfik19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.